 The same command line arguments passed to qsub will be passed to the submit filter and in the same order.
-It should be noted that as of TORQUE 2.2.0 extended attributes are not passed to the filter.
 Exit status of -1 will cause qsub to reject the submission with a message stating that it failed due to administrative policies.

-The "submit filter" must be executable, must be available on each of the nodes where users may submit jobs, and by default must be located at \${libexecdir}/qsub_filter (for version 2.1 and older: /usr/local/sbin/torque_submitfilter).
+The "submit filter" must be executable, must be available on each of the nodes where users may submit jobs, and by default must be located at ${libexecdir}/{gub}$ filter (for version 2.1 and older:

+/usr/local/sbin/torque_submitfilter).
 At run time, if the file does not exist at this new preferred path then qsub will fall back to the old hard-coded path.
-The submit filter location can be customized by setting the SUBMITFILTER parameter inside the file (see "torque.cfg" configuration file on page 295), as in the following example:
+The submit filter location can be customized by setting the SUBMITFILTER parameter inside the file (see "torque.cfg" Configuration File on page 327), as in the following example: